andricDu/PowerSet/README.md

 ## Given Parameters
 Create a maven java project on github that is Junit tested.
 The system should accept a set from a file and calculate its power set.
 Output should be written to a file

+## Design Considerations
+Provided three different input formats for the files as the specification was open ended in the description of the files.

+Chose to implement an iterative solution rather than recursive solution.
+This is due to the fact that the complexity is O(2^n) and as such, a stack overflow from a recursive solution is a real possibility.

+Extended HashSet class as it provides a general solution that can provide the ability of reading and writing serialized sets to and from file without the need to limit the typing of said sets.
+Extending a list would have also worked, but Sets enforce element uniqueness which is handy.

+Tried to show some of the newer Java features.
+Examples include try-with-resource and Streams.

 ## Developed With